Join the S-CAR Community

 The Student Association (SA) is a student led and officially registered organization created in an effort to build better relationships among students, staff, and faculty at S-CAR.
 The SA advocates on behalf of student concerns to the faculty on issues relevant to S-CAR and assists students in navigating the challenges of life at Mason and in the Washington, DC area.

+Official undergraduate student organization sponsored by the School for Conflict Analysis and Resolution.
 Agora exists to create an environment for socializing; networking; the discussion of current events, conflict theories, and other relatable topics; and field involvement.
-It seeks to provide student to student mentoring; scholarships; and the promotion of student accomplishment through awards, honors, and special recognitions; among many other things.
+It seeks to provide student to student mentoring; leadership training; scholarships; and the promotion of student accomplishment through awards, honors, and special recognitions; among many other things.
 Agora is for students by students.
+Agora is open to all students at George Mason University.

 Meetings are held every Monday night at 7:30pm in the Johnson Center Meeting Room E.